nv-km/KBC/README.md

 # KBC
 JAVA
-KBC is a game which mimick the original Kaun Banega Crorepati.. still under developement
+KBC is a game which mimicks the original Kaun Banega Crorepati.. still under developement